roblillack/wmaker/README.md

 but adds some of my personal patches on top:

 - Adds unicode symbols for modified keys in menus ([#1](https://github.com/roblillack/wmaker/pull/1))
-- Use the corrent OPENSTEP background color by default for all widgets ([#2](https://github.com/roblillack/wmaker/pull/2))
+- Use the correct OPENSTEP background color by default for all widgets ([#2](https://github.com/roblillack/wmaker/pull/2))
 - Adds a margin of 3 pixels next to the dock ([#3](https://github.com/roblillack/wmaker/pull/3))
 - Fix application menus ([#4](https://github.com/roblillack/wmaker/pull/4))
 - Improve appicon scaling algorithm ([#5](https://github.com/roblillack/wmaker/pull/5))